junxit/us-congress-bills-113/metadata.md

 - 2014-04-09 — Placed on the House Calendar, Calendar No. 99.
 - 2014-04-09 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-406.
 - 2014-04-09 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-406.
+- 2014-12-09 — Considered under suspension of the rules. (consideration: CR H8898-8899)
+- 2014-12-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1378.
+- 2014-12-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-12-09 — Mr. Gibbs moved to suspend the rules and pass the bill, as amended.
+- 2014-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8898)
+- 2014-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8898)
+- 2014-12-09 — The title of the measure was amended.
+Agreed to without objection.